-Who's in the most popular TikTok houses?
-Hype House, Clubhouse & More | Dexerto.com
+TikTok houses: Hype House members, Clubhouse, more - Dexerto

 Hype House

-The Hype House, which started in December, is the most popular TikTok collective comprising some of the most followed TikTokkers ever.
-Addison Rae currently stands at the second most followed creator on the app with more than 46 million followers, while Chase Hudson has 21 million followers.
+The Hype House, which started in December, is the most popular TikTok collective comprising some of the most followed TikTokers ever.
+Addison Rae currently stands at the second most followed creator on the app with more than 61.8 million followers, while Chase Hudson has 24.9 million followers.
 The group lives in the former Clout House in Los Angeles and make dance and lip-sync videos.

 You can use our Hype House guide to find out everything you need to know about the group’s members.